Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-Raymond devoted his professional life to the field of mechanical engineering, where he honed his exceptional skills at DOW for many years.
-His career took him across the globe, but his fondest memories were made during his time in Italy and Spain, where he embraced the culture and formed lasting connections.
-Even in retirement, Raymond remained a valuable asset to DOW, serving as an analyst who tackled the most challenging problems with his trademark tenacity.
+Ray devoted his professional life to the field of mechanical engineering, where he honed his exceptional skills at Dow for many years.
+HIs career took him to Europe, Chile, Japan and China, but his fondest memories were made during his time in Italy and Spain, embracing the culture and forming lasting connections.
+Even in retirement, Ray remained a valuable asset to Dow, serving as an analyst tackling challenging problems with his trademark acumen.

-Raymond shared 31 memorable and loving years with his wife, Teresa Peck, by his side.
-He is survived by their son, Craig (Amber) Janiczek, and cherished grandchildren Kai and Skylar.
-Raymond also leaves behind his sister, Judy Crawford, and countless friends who will fondly remember him.
+Ray shared 32 wonderful, memorable, loving years with his wife, Teresa Peck, by his side.
+He is survived by their loving son, Craig (Amber) Janiczek and treasured grandchildren Kai and Skylar.
+Also leaving behind his sister, Judy Crawford and countless friends who will fondly remember him.

 As we bid farewell to this remarkable man, we honor the memories he has left behind and the love he instilled in our hearts.
-Raymond, you will be missed.
+Ray, we miss you.

 Saturday, April 11, 2026